Agoric/validator-profiles/earnx/README.md

 Category 2: Community Growth

-I will contribute to the development of security best practices by creating and sharing technical documentation that includes writing incident response runbooks, configuration guides, or information for a validator wiki. ‌
+I will contribute to the development of security best practices by creating and sharing technical documentation that includes writing incident response runbooks, configuration guides, or information for a validator wiki.

+**List of Deployments**

+1. Run an RPC endpoint (Categoty 1) : https://agoric-rpc.earnx.io/public/block